 - Step 1.
-At the MPE/iX prompt, type: NMMGRVER.PUB.SYS - Step 2.
+At the MPE/iX prompt, type: NMMGRVER.PUB.SYS and answer the questions. - Step 2.
 Do either steps a through c or steps d through g.

 If your NS 3000/V node had only an NMCONFIG file (but no NSCONF files), follow the instructions in steps a through c.